 - Fires and Burns Involving Home Medical Oxygen (National Fire Protection Association) - PDF

-- Hyperbaric Oxygen Therapy: Don't Be Misled (Food and Drug Administration) Available in Spanish
+- Hyperbaric Oxygen Therapy: Don't Be Misled (Food and Drug Administration) Also in Spanish

 - Living with Oxygen Therapy (National Heart, Lung, and Blood Institute)

-- Mechanical Ventilation (American Thoracic Society) - PDF Available in Spanish
+- Mechanical Ventilation (American Thoracic Society) - PDF Also in Spanish

 - Medical Oxygen Safety (National Fire Protection Association) - PDF